 4. Practice to be The Last to Speak

-When I was started working in the Corporate industry, I’ve always found ways to speak first in the meeting to ensure my boss noticed me and all the other senior management in the boardroom.
+When I started working in the Corporate industry, I’ve always found ways to speak first in meetings to ensure my boss noticed me and all the other senior management in the boardroom.

 After some time spent on the team, I’ve realized that the only people ever to miss the promotion were the only people to always have all the answers.
 Sadly, that was me.